Mlaiel/iacherie/desktop/README.md

 ## Overview

-The Ainflue Desktop application is a professional AI-powered content creation studio built with Electron.
+The IA Chérie Desktop application is a professional AI-powered content creation studio built with Electron.
 It provides advanced editing capabilities, multi-monitor support, comprehensive system integration features, and enterprise-grade security for content creators and influencers.

 ### 🚀 Advanced Desktop Architecture